johannschopplich/apiful/docs/extensions/openapi.md

 Done!
 You can now use the `OpenAPIBuilder` extension to create a type-safe API client.
 Make sure you pass the **service name** to it as a generic parameter, such as `OpenAPIBuilder<'petStore'>()`.
 Follow the next chapter for more details.

 > [!IMPORTANT]
-> Make sure the generated `apiful.d.ts` file is not excluded by your `tsconfig.json` configuration.
+> Make sure the generated `apiful.d.ts` file isn't excluded by your `tsconfig.json` configuration.
 TypeScript needs to find this file to provide typed definitions for your OpenAPI schema.

 > [!TIP]
 > Run the generate command whenever your OpenAPI schema changes to keep your types up-to-date.
 Consider adding it to your build process or a pre-commit hook.